DevExpress/devextreme-documentation/concepts/05 Widgets/TabPanel/15 Control the Behavior.md

 ---

 The **TabPanel** can loop the views, which enables an end user to swipe through the last view to the first and vice versa.
 Views are looped by default.
-To disable looping, assign **false** to the [loop](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/loop.md '/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#loop') option.
+To disable looping, assign **false** to the [loop](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/loop.md '/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#loop') property.

 ---